 By means of encapsulating the representation of an object, it can be enforced how callers interact with it.
-Moreover, it is possible to change the representation without the need to modify callers, provided the public API remains unchanged.
+It is possible to change the representation without the need to modify callers, provided the public API remains unchanged.

 val number: Int? = null

 Thus, there are no NullPointerExceptions in Kotlin.
-If you do encounter such an exception in Kotlin then it is most likely that either you explicitly assigned a null value or it is due to some external Java code.
+If you do encounter such an exception in Kotlin then it is most likely that either you explicitly assigned a null value or because of some external Java code.

 There are 8 primitive data types, including char, double, float, and int.
 Unlike Kotlin, variables of a primitive type aren’t objects in Java.
 This means that they aren’t an object instantiated from a class or a struct.